Flawed Smoke Alarm Standards Explained

 Showing the Elimination of the 'Mic X' Sub-micron Particle Test and Leaving the

-Legitimate, (cool smoke), Smouldering Fire Test for Both Photelectric AND Ionization Alarms
+Legitimate, (cool smoke), smoldering Fire Test for Both Photelectric AND Ionization Alarms

-(Note: Ionisation alarms are unable to pass a legitimate smouldering fire test)
+(Note: ionization alarms are unable to pass a legitimate smoldering fire test)

 Despite the attempt to correct the flawed standard by having

-a single legitimate, smouldering fire test, the draft
+a single legitimate, smoldering fire test, the draft

 standard was rejected, without just cause, by the